coatl-dev/workflows/README.md

 Python 2.7 code.

 > Note: This essentially installs `mypy[python2]==0.971`, which was the last release officially supporting Python 2.
+This requires `python>=3.6`.

 Inputs: